Fozzy Group: Other

 Fozzy Group exports its canned food products internationally, including to North America, Eastern Europe and Asia.
 Additional industrial lines owned and operated by the company are a meat-processing plant named Ruta LLC that produces manufactured meat and sausages, and a company named Eco-service Ukraine LLC involved in the commerce and servicing of portable toilets.
 In addition, Fozzy Group acquired the Friedrich Engels Confectionery Factory and the Malinsky meat processing plant in 2003, the Vozzelsky bread processing plant in 2014, the vegetable breeding company Agro-Alliance Zakarpattia in 2015, the agricultural company "Belarus" in 2018, and the agricultural firm "Orshevska" in 2020.

-Logo

-The first logo of the Fozzy Group store from 1997 to 2016.

-The second logo of the Fozzy Group store from 2016 to 2024.

-The third logo of the Fozzy Group store from 2024 to the present.